United States v. Skrmetti: Background

-Since 2020, many states with Republican-led legislatures introduced bathroom bills and bills to limit transgender schoolchildren from participating in sports corresponding to their gender identity, and while many were defeated or challenged legally, there was public support for these bills in those states, leading the Republicans to further their efforts to limit transgender rights as part of their platform as to draw in support from religious groups.
+Since 2020, many states with Republican-led legislatures introduced bathroom bills and bills to limit transgender schoolchildren from participating in sports corresponding to their gender identity, and while many were defeated or challenged legally, there was public support for these bills in those states, leading the Republicans further their efforts to limit transgender rights as part of their platform as to draw in support from religious groups.

-Major medical associations in the United States have opposed these bans.
+Major medical associations in the United States had opposed these bans at the time.
 In June 2023 the Endocrine Society released a statement opposing such bans whose signatories included the American Academy of Pediatrics, American College of Obstetricians and Gynecologists, American Urological Association, American Society for Reproductive Medicine, American College of Physicians, American Association of Clinical Endocrinology, and the American Medical Association (AMA).

 On March 22, 2023, the Tennessee House of Representatives passed HB1 amending the Tennessee Code prohibiting surgical procedures and hormone therapies for transgender minors with a diagnosis of gender dysphoria.
-This includes puberty blockers, hormone therapy, and surgeries (though the ban on the latter is not at issue in the case).
+This includes puberty blockers, hormone therapy, and surgeries (though the ban on the latter was not at issue in the case).
 The bill does not restrain the use of puberty blockers and hormones for other medical purposes such as the treatment of precocious puberty.
 As of December 2024, 23 other states had similar laws in place which could be affected by the Supreme Court's decision in this case (see List of legislation restricting transgender youth health care in the United States).

 Upon passage of the law, the Biden Department of Justice sought an injunction in the US District Court for the Middle District of Tennessee to prevent the law from going into effect on July 1, 2023.

-The District Court granted a preliminary injunction, preventing the ban on hormones and puberty blockers from going into effect.
-The court deemed the state ban as infringing on the "fundamental rights" of parents, while allowing for the ban on gender-affirming surgery to remain.
+The District Court granted a preliminary injunction, preventing the ban on hormones and puberty blockers from going into effect, but did not issue a ruling regarding the ban on gender-affirming surgery.
+The court deemed the state ban on the former two as infringing on the "fundamental rights" of parents.